GLOBAL MARKETS-World stocks climb on U.S. data, tax plan optimism

 By Laila Kearney

-NEW YORK, Dec 21 (Reuters) - Leading global stock markets climbed on Thursday, fueled by a boost in bank and energy shares coupled with overall investor optimism after the recent passage of a $1.5 trillion tax cut plan in Washington.
+NEW YORK, Dec 21 (Reuters) - Leading global stock markets drifted higher on Thursday in the wake of solid U.S. economic growth data and amid investor optimism following the recent passage of a $1.5 trillion tax cut plan in Washington.

+The U.S. economy grew at its fastest rate in more than two years in the third quarter, the U.S. Commerce Department reported, and was poised for a slight boost next year from the tax bill passed by the Republican-led Congress.

-Investors were hopeful the Republican-backed tax legislation, which slashes corporate income tax rates to 21 percent in the most dramatic overhaul of its kind in more than three decades, prompts companies to deploy additional capital on dividends, new projects and wages.
+Investors were hopeful the tax plan, which slashes corporate income tax rates to 21 percent from 35 percent, would allow companies to deploy additional capital on dividends, new projects and wages.

-“There’s still the after-effects of tax reform being passed,” said Michael Antonelli, managing director at Robert W. Baird in Milwaukee.
-“I get the sense that the market is very optimistic about next year.”

-Energy and financial stocks led gains among the 11 major S&P sectors.
-Energy, in particular, had underperformed in 2017.

 U.S. Treasury yields held at lower levels, with 10-year yields scaling back from a nine-month peak, providing a respite from a sharp three-day bond market selloff tied to the tax plan, as investors began bargain hunting.